 A graphic of the U.S. flag, accompanied by the following language, "Funding provided by the U.S. Department of the Interior, Office of Insular Affairs", should be displayed on all signage that is intended to identify the project and funders, as appropriate.
 The graphic and language should be included for all programs, projects, assistance, activities, and public communications, including news articles, partially or fully funded by the Office of Insular Affairs.
-The U.S. flag may replace or be used in conjunction with the Department of the Interior, Office of Insular Affairs seal.
+The U.S. flag may replace or be used in conjunction with the OIA seal.
 If the seal is displayed, it must remain intact and unchanged, and may only be displayed using either the standard color scheme or a single color that complements the background where it appears.
-The U.S. flag and language should be publicly displayed on the final product.
-The OIA grant manager should be contacted for an electronic version of the U.S. flag and Office of Insular Affairs seal if needed.
+The U.S. flag and language or OIA seal should be publicly displayed on the final product.
+The OIA Grant Manager should be contacted for an electronic version of the U.S. flag and Office of Insular Affairs seal if needed.